awsdocs/aws-lambda-developer-guide/doc_source/configuration-concurrency.md

 Provisioned concurrency counts towards a function's reserved concurrency and Regional quotas\.
 If the amount of provisioned concurrency on a function's versions and aliases adds up to the function's reserved concurrency, all invocations run on provisioned concurrency\.
 This configuration also has the effect of throttling the unpublished version of the function \(`$LATEST`\), which prevents it from executing\.

+**Note**
+You can't allocate more provisioned concurrency than reserved concurrency for a function\.

 **Topics**
 + [Configuring reserved concurrency](#configuration-concurrency-reserved)
 + [Configuring provisioned concurrency](#configuration-concurrency-provisioned)